 * Woodbridge Mortgage Investment Fund 2, LLC

 * Woodbridge Group of Companies, LLC (DBA Woodbridge Wealth)

 Investors in any Woodbridge fund who have suffered losses and purchased Woodbridge securities may be able to recover their losses in FINRA arbitration.
 Investors may contact a securities arbitration lawyer at Law Office of Christopher J. Gray, P.C. at (866) 966-9598 or via email at firstname.lastname@example.org for a no-cost, confidential consultation.
-Attorneys at the firm are admitted in New York, New Jersey and various federal courts around the country, and handle cases nationwide (in cooperation with attorneys located in those states if required by applicable rules).
+Attorneys at the firm are admitted in New York and Wisconsin and various federal courts around the country, and handle cases nationwide (in cooperation with attorneys located in those states if required by applicable rules).